 Honoring the Legacy of Oliver “Lafe” Parks

-The University continues to honor the legacy of Oliver “Lafe” Parks, who donated his aviation school to SLU in 1946, through the Parks Department of Aviation Science within the School of Science and Engineering.
+The University continues to honor the legacy of Oliver “Lafe” Parks, who donated his aviation school to SLU in 1946, through the Oliver L. Parks Department of Aviation Science within the School of Science and Engineering.

 Founded by Oliver "Lafe" Parks in 1927, just two months after Charles Lindbergh's historic flight across the Atlantic, Parks College was the first federally approved school of aeronautics.